Information on MHA Program (pdf format)

 Proven Job Placement

 Graduates of the UK MHA program have been successful attaining healthcare positions and fellowships.
-The employment rate for graduates has been between 90-100% the past XXX years.
+The employment rate for graduates has been between 90-100% the past two years.
 Faculty and alumni support job placement through individualized discussions with students.
 This has resulted in fellowships with priority placement for UK MHA graduates.

 Smaller Class Size